spier/spier.github.io/_posts/2012-11-25-iodocs-for-zeit-online-content-api.md

 ![Zeit API i/o docs](/images/zeitapi-iodocs.png)

-## Some further comments on the ZEIT ONLINE Content API
+## Further comments

-For the lack of a better place to post my comments about the API I am posting them here.
+For the lack of a better place to post my comments about the API, I am posting them here.

 - the /content endpoint misses documentation for **sort** and **fq**
 - the /product/{id} endpoint misses documentation for the search parameters